-1. Provide a framework for managing and enhancing our urban forest To assist Council and the community in making informed designers about the appropriate informed decisions about tree canopy on public and private land within the municipality in line with the 15-year tree planting program.
+1. Provide a framework for managing and enhancing our urban forest

+To assist Council and the community in making informed decisions about tree canopy on public and private land within the municipality in line with the 15-year tree planting program.